TinoGehlert/md_plot/docs/application/example_application.md

 No Data clipping is visible.

-## Class-wise MD plot for 1.
-Application
+## Class-wise MD plot for Flow Cytometry Application
 An follow up question could be if we are able to distinguish ill from healthy patients by features, if a prior classification is given.
 We select features which are used in current panels.